Employee Retention Strategies That Work: An Interview with Clint Smith

 Employee development, on the other hand, focuses on long-term growth.
 These are skills that employees will be able to carry with them throughout their careers and personal lives, such as leadership skills and soft skills.
 A growing body of research suggests that this kind of whole-person development is crucial to maintaining high employee engagement and long-term retention.

-At the beginning of team meetings, Smith encourages the team to “share something good.”
-People take turns sharing a good thing that’s happened in their lives, either personally or professionally, that week.
-It’s a great way for people to continue to get to know one another and build empathy and camaraderie
+This can even be done in a remote environment!
+At the beginning of CareerPlug team meetings, managers encourage their team to “share something good.”
+People take turns sharing a good thing that’s happened in their lives that week, either personally or professionally.
+It’s a great way for people to continue to get to know one another and build empathy and camaraderie.

 HR shouldn’t be a mysterious, secretive entity.
 Employees should be able to trust that leadership is being forthcoming with information at all times.

-Smith explains: “At CareerPlug, that starts at the very beginning of our relationship with all our employees in our hiring process.
+CareerPlug CEO, Clint Smith explains how we practice transparency from the very beginning of an employee’s tenure: “At CareerPlug, that starts at the very beginning of our relationship with all our employees in our hiring process.
 We take an open and straightforward approach with compensation.
 We start by listing compensation on every job posting.
 Then we share the exact compensation with every candidate on the phone screen and confirm that this works for them, as we don’t negotiate.”

 “This helps us be more equitable and ensures that there are no surprises when we get to the offer stage.
 The candidate knows exactly what they’ll see on the offer letter.
 Candidates really appreciate it, and it helps us convert almost every offer we make into a hire,” he added.

-Get the Right People for Your Team with CareerPlug
+Hire and Retain the Right People with CareerPlug

 GET STARTED